-In 2019, FBP was responsible for operation of the PORTS drinking water system.
+In 2020, FBP was responsible for operation of the PORTS drinking water system.
 Drinking water systems are regulated by the Safe Drinking Water Act, which sets requirements for water testing, treatment, and disinfection, as well as distribution system maintenance and operator training.
 The Safe Drinking Water Act also sets health-based standards for naturally-occurring and man-made contaminants that may be found in drinking water.

 PORTS obtains its drinking water from two water supply well fields west of PORTS in the Scioto River Valley buried aquifer near the Scioto River.
 Ohio EPA provides the parameters and schedule for sampling the drinking water for various parameters, for example: nitrate, lead, disinfection byproducts, total coliform, and chlorine.
 Sampling results are submitted to Ohio EPA in a monthly report.
-Section 2.4.2 provides information about two Notices of Violation received by FBP related to operation of the PORTS drinking water system.